godwinogele/Employee-Database-Queries/README.md

 # Employee Database Queries
-This repository contains SQL queries for working with an Employee Database.
+This repository contains SQL queries for retrieving data from an Employee Database.
 The following queries demonstrate how to retrieve and analyze data from the Employee_Details and Employee_Salary tables.

 # Using 'Select' Statements
 To retrieve data from the Employee_Details table, you can use the following SQL query: